Thursday, June 30, 2016

 Although officially titled “City of Springfield – Analysis of Financial Status” the document soon became known simply as “The Cook Report.”
 Financially, the city got both good news and bad out of the Cook's report.
 The bad news was that Cook opposed a direct bailout of Springfield through a special appropriation by the legislature, as Cook reasoned that there was no reason for the taxpayers of the entire state to be hit with a bill for the fiscal mismanagement of Springfield.

 However, the report did urge the state to come to Springfield’s rescue through special legislation allowing Springfield to deficit spend (in essence borrow against future taxes to be collected) which would provide a short term fix that would solve the fiscal crisis of today by spending money that the taxpayers would be forced to pay off tomorrow.
-It was hardly a solution for the public to cheer about, but at least it avoided the only other alternative, which was for the city to go into bankruptcy, which would have resulted in a forced state takeover of the municipal government, placing Springfield under state receivership.
-The city might be broke and in debt, but at least under Cook’s recommended legislation allowing deficit spending, Springfield could at least keep its sovereignty, thereby allowing the city to preserve its last remaining shreds of dignity.
+It was hardly a solution for the public to cheer about, but at least it avoided the only other alternative, which was for the city to go into bankruptcy.
+That would have resulted in a forced state takeover of the municipal government, placing Springfield under state receivership.
+The city might be broke and in debt, but at least under Cook’s recommended legislation allowing deficit spending, Springfield could still keep its sovereignty, thereby allowing the city to preserve its last remaining shreds of dignity.

 In return for providing this way out, Cook insisted on a list of reforms that he believed were necessary to guarantee that Springfield would not fall into the same financial hole again.
 It was in the course of making these recommendations, and describing why they needed to be adopted, that the Cook Report emerged as a political as well as a financial document, despite the author’s plain desire to avoid doing so.
 However, there was simply no way of describing what went wrong, without making obvious who was responsible for the wrong-doing.
 As a result, the Cook Report was inadvertently a scathing condemnation of the mayoralty of Richard Neal.